Qian Sanxiong: Biography

 Qian Sanxiong became a member of the Chinese Communist Party (CCP) in December 1988 and entered the labor force in August 1990.

-Qian Sanxiong held the positions of deputy director of the Administrative Committee of Shaoxing Gaojiang Industrial Zone, deputy mayor of Yuecheng District, director of the Shaoxing Transportation Bureau, deputy secretary, acting mayor, and mayor of Zhuji, as well as member of the Standing Committee of the CCP Shaoxing Municipal Committee and secretary of the CCP Zhuji Municipal Committee.
+Qian Sanxiong held the positions of deputy director of the Administrative Committee of Shaoxing Gaojiang Industrial Zone, deputy mayor of Yuecheng District, director of the Shaoxing Transportation Bureau, deputy secretary, acting mayor, and mayor of Zhuji, as well as a member of the Standing Committee of the CCP Shaoxing Municipal Committee and secretary of the CCP Zhuji Municipal Committee.
 In May 2015, he was appointed deputy secretary of the CCP Wenzhou Municipal Committee and concurrently became secretary of the Political and Legal Affairs Committee in June.
 In February 2017, he was designated as the deputy secretary of the CCP Huzhou Municipal Committee and served as the acting mayor of the CCP Huzhou Municipal Committee.
 In February 2018, 24 was elected as a deputy to the 13th National People's Congress.
 In December 2019, he was appointed as the secretary of the Xingtai Municipal Committee of the CCP in Hebei Province.

 In May 2022, he assumed the role of vice governor of the People's Government of Anhui Province and director of the Provincial Public Security Department.
 In May 2024, he was appointed as a member of the Standing Committee of the CCP Anhui Provincial Committee and as Minister of the Publicity Department.
 During the same month, he was appointed chairman of the Anhui Federation of Social Sciences.